artsy/artsy.github.io/_posts/2016-11-24-bringing-artsy-to-amazon-echo-alexa.markdown

 The welcome prompt is required, and must describe what users can ask of the skill and the session must remain open for a user response.
 This means that in order to get your app certified you must build some kind of basic conversational ability.
 My first cut simply said _"Welcome to Artsy"_, which wasn't good enough.
 I added a prompt, _"Ask me about an artist."_ and included `shouldEndSession(false)` in the code.

-#### Stop, Cancel and Help Intents
+#### Stop and Cancel Intents

 The skill must exit appropriately when users say _"stop"_ or _"cancel"_.
-This means you must build at the very least an _AMAZON.StopIntent_, _AMAZON.CancelIntent_ and _AMAZON.HelpIntent_.
+This means you must build at the very least an _AMAZON.StopIntent_, _AMAZON.CancelIntent_.
+In my first iteration a user would say _"Alexa open Artsy"_, then _"stop"_ and would get _"Sorry, I didn't get that artist name."_.

+#### Help Intent

+The skill must also implement _AMAZON.HelpIntent_ as a question.
 In my first iteration a user would say _"Alexa open Artsy"_, then _"help"_ and would get _"Sorry, I didn't get that artist name."_.
+Then help would say something like _"You can ask me about Artsy.
+Say cancel or stop at any time."_ The certification process requires a prompt, eg. _"What artist would you like to hear about?"_ and the session must remain open via `shouldEndSession(false)`.

 ### Complete Code